 describes in his 12-11 report as “the second bullet which struck the President

 (the third bullet fired)” is recorded as a shot of 294 feet.
-294 feet is 34 feet further than the distance
+294 feet is 34 feet farther than the distance

 the President from the sniper’s nest circa frame 343 of the Zapruder film, almost